-Dress shoes are often misinterpreted as rigid or uncomfortable, however we have worked especially hard to provide a shape for all our footwear which is inclusive of a little extra width.
-Those those suffer from an uncomfortable fit, won't struggle in Percy Strides.
+Dress shoes are often misinterpreted as rigid or uncomfortable, however, we have worked especially hard to provide a shape for all our footwear which is inclusive of a little extra width.
+Those who suffer from an uncomfortable fit, won't struggle in Percy Strides.

 However, it’s also essential to carry out regular exercises to help improve them.

 To give you a few examples to get you started, here are a few simple ways to fix your flat feet.

 For this exercise, place a ball under your feet and roll it from the base of your toe and down the arch to the heel.
 Repeat this the opposite way, going backwards and forwards for around three minutes on each foot.